Roark23/Final_Project/Technologies.md

 such as saving time by automating routine tasks, locating and fixing errors, taking advantage of intelligent support from the IDE, and increasing overall productivity.

-yfinance: is used to download and display information on our selected stocks
+yfinance: is used to download and display information on our selected stocks.

 ## Machine Learning